fancysmartypants/rock-paper-scissor-console-game/README.md

 generate random option can become getComputerChoice compare the two to update the score of each player can become a function called playRound

 So how will the playRound function work?
+Here is the pseudocode for playRound:

 if getHumanChoice is the same as getComputerChoice
     No one gets a point.